seanbreckenridge/my_feed/README.md

 image_url_regex:.*up_2009_.*
 ```

-`my_feed` has a couple options that have devleoped over time, to let me ignore specific IDs (if I know they're already in the database), ignore sources which take a while to process (only do those once a week or so):
+`my_feed` has a couple options that have developed over time, to let me ignore specific IDs (if I know they're already in the database), ignore sources which take a while to process (only do those once a week or so):

 ```
 Usage: my_feed index [OPTIONS] [OUTPUT]